-Conceived in the 1970s as a stopgap solution to keep music programs in local schools, Music for Minors is now transforming over 23,000 Bay Area children’s lives through music education.
+Conceived in the 1970s as a stopgap solution to keep music programs in local schools, Music for Minors is now transforming 25,000 Bay Area children’s lives through music education.

 The 1978 California tax initiative (Proposition 13) had a significant, negative impact on state funding to schools.
 An early casualty was music education.
 In response, co-founders Grace Johnston and Dr. G.G.
 Fitzmaurice created Music for Minors to prevent music from disappearing altogether from local elementary schools.
 Both Grace and G.G. brought significant expertise to the program: Grace with a BS in Elementary Education and a Minor in Music from University of Missouri, and G.G. with a PhD in Music Education from Stanford University.
 Together they developed an intensive training program for volunteer instructors and an outline for a high-quality, affordable, and sustainable program to fill this important community need.